-There are no tax related contingent liabilities and contingent assets as of December 31, 2014 in accordance with IAS 37, "Provisions, contingent liabilities and contingent assets".
+There are no tax related contingent liabilities and contingent assets as at December 31, 2015 in accordance with IAS 37, Provisions, contingent liabilities and contingent assets.

 No deferred income tax liability has been recorded for the temporary difference associated with the investment in subsidiary as it is probable that the temporary difference will not reverse in the foreseeable future.